Aditya-Singh-SSJ2/Shared-Edge-Detection-Between-2-Colors/README.md

 # Shared-Edge-Between-2-Colors-Using-OPENCV-PYTHON
-This script prompts a user to enter 2 ranges of color using the trackbars, and returns only the shared edges between the 2 colors if any in the input image.
+This script prompts the user to select 2 ranges of color using the trackbars, and returns only the shared edges between the 2 colors if any in the input image.

 # Libraries used:-